 On a clear night, it's definitely worth the time and effort it takes to get down here to see this amazing display as you ring in the new year.

-The best way to enjoy it is to show up early to grab a great seat.
 To pass the time while you wait, bring along a picnic, some games (we love to play Charades), and enjoy your time with friends and family before the fireworks display starts.

 You can also hop aboard a fireworks cruise for dinner, dancing, and a little drinking before the display starts.
 These sell out quickly and you will find more details on this option below.